Editorial Internship with Creative Services

 Graphic Design Internship

-As a designer within the Design department, you would help to sculpt the overall brand of the company through work on editorial pieces, in-book marketing and advertising sections, digital initiatives, and event branding and promotion!
+As a designer within the Creative Services department, you would help to sculpt the overall brand of the company through work on editorial pieces, in-book marketing and advertising sections, digital initiatives, and event branding and promotion!
 You will be an integral part of the design team, learning about publishing design from a full 360° perspective.

 This opportunity will give you hands on experience at an award-winning magazine that is undergoing rapid growth as well as the ability to be on the ground of floor of our newest initiative, City Studio, an in-house creative and content agency aimed at creating custom programs and campaigns for our clients and advertisers.
 Nowhere else can you get the professional experience that combines both a publishing and agency environment in such a way.